erfanafzali/erfanafzali/README.md

-# Hi there 👋, Erfan Afzali
+# Hi there 👋,
 #### Front-end Developer

-I'm erfan from Iran, and I do content on development.
-I really enjoy learning javascript language.
+Hello, I'm Erfan Afzali.
+I'm a passionate programmer, and I'm constantly focused on advancing in this field.
+My current area of work is Front End, and I have been working in this field for almost 1.5 years.